OmarAbdelSamea/trampoline/examples/cortex/armv7em/stm32f429/stm32f4discovery/readbutton_isr/README.md

 Something happens when pushing the button on the board.
 A push on the button activates the task "read_button".

-The task "read_button" will toggle the BLUE led and launch or cancel the alarm "blink_alarm".
+The task "read_button" will launch or cancel the alarm "blink_alarm".
 This alarm "blink_alarm" will activate the task "blink" on expiration and start again.

 Leds are toggled by the following resources: